tobyhodges/2024-03-07-cldt-part2-online/index.md

 <h3>How to Prepare for Lesson Developer Training</h3>

 <p>
-Before the training, please <strong>complete our pre-training survey</strong>.
 You will receive a custom link for your event when you receive your connection information.
 </p>
 <p>Before joining the first training session, take a few minutes to think about and note down your answers to the following questions: